Homestead Poultry

 • Chickens are curious and will peck at anything, so make sure the decorations are safe and not toxic.

-• Any Christmas lights hung out at the coop should be properly hooked up and not present a fire hazard.
+• Any Christmas lights hung out at the coop should be properly fastened up and not present a fire hazard.

 #8.
 A Chicken’s Christmas

-This final fun winter holiday management tip is basically just giving you some ideas on how to incorporate your flock of chickens into the special holiday season!
+This final fun winter holiday management tip is basically just giving you some ideas on how to incorporate your homestead flock into the special holiday season!
 Chickens can actually help you enjoy this holiday season even more and they can bring joy into the holidays!

 Christmas Chicken Therapy